Who Needs Drug and Alcohol Screenings?

 MedExpress is capable of testing for many different drugs, including:

 What About Prescription and Over-The-Counter (OTC) Drugs?

 If you’re currently taking prescription or over-the-counter drugs, we encourage you to write down the medications you’re taking on your copy of the chain of custody form after your visit.
-In the event that your results reveals a potential prescription or OTC medication in your system, the Medical Review Officer (MRO) may contact you to verify any medications you may be taking, if applicable.
+In the event that your results reveal a potential prescription or OTC medication in your system, the Medical Review Officer (MRO) may contact you to verify any medications you may be taking, if applicable.

 What is a Medical Review Officer (MRO)?

 These are licensed physicians who are responsible for receiving and reviewing laboratory results as well as evaluating medical explanations for certain drug test results.
 They must complete ongoing education courses in order to maintain their status as a MRO and act as a safeguard to ensure the quality and accuracy of your results.
 Certain industries and government organizations, such as DOT, require that a MRO review their employees’ test results.

 What Should I Bring With Me to a Drug and Alcohol Screening?